How to Choose Form 1095-C Codes for Lines 14-16

-Form 1095-C is intended to provide employees with information about their medical benefits for reporting purposes.
+Employers furnish their employees with Form 095-C every year for tax purposes.
+Form 1095-C is intended to provide employees with information about their medical benefits for reporting to the IRS.
 Here is what you need to include on Form 1095-C for each employee:

-- Line 15 - How much did the offer cost the employee?
+- Line 15: How much did the medical benefit offer cost the employee?

-Every applicable large employer needs to provide a Form 1095-C with Lines 14-16 completed with the correct information.
+Every ALE needs to provide a Form 1095-C with Lines 14-16 completed with the correct information.
 Here is a breakdown of each line and what the corresponding codes mean:

 Line 14 – Offer of Coverage

 Line 14 specifies the type of coverage, if any, offered to an employee, spouse, and dependents.
-The code chosen must indicate the coverage the employee was offered.
-Keep in mind, this code may not match the coverage the employee chose.
+The code chosen must indicate the coverage offered to the employee.
+This code may not match the coverage the employee chose.

-A code must be entered for each calendar month, even if the employee was not a full-time employee for one or more months.
-If the same offer applies to all 12 months, the “All 12 Months” box may be completed.
+Employers must enter a code for each calendar month, even if the employee was not a full-time employee for one or more months.
+If the same offer applies to all 12 months, complete the “All 12 Months”.

 Line 15 - Employee Share of Lowest Cost Monthly Premium for Self-Only Minimum Value Coverage

-For Line 15, enter the amount of the employee share of the lowest-cost monthly premium for self-only minimum essential coverage (MEC) providing minimum value (MV) offered to the employee.
-This amount may not equal the amount the employee is actually paying for coverage.
+For Line 15, enter the amount of the employee share of the lowest-cost monthly premium for self-only minimum essential coverage (MEC), providing minimum value (MV) offered to the employee.
+This amount may not equal the actual amount the employee is paying for coverage.